-One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.
+One of the best ways to upgrade your garage is to install windows in the garage door or the walls themselves.

-Many garages might have a window or two at the back or the sides to allow for natural light, but you could improve your home’s aesthetics and bring even more natural light to the space.
+Many garages might have a window or two at the back or the sides to allow for natural light.
+Still, you could improve your home’s aesthetics and bring even more natural light to the garage.

 Most homeowners think they shouldn’t have windows to make their garages more secure.
 They’re afraid burglars can easily break in, so they avoid installing them altogether.